By David-Chyddy Eleke

 When he learnt we were staying at Le Caliza Hotel at Liverpool Junction in Apapa instead of Golden Tulip Hotel, where he had instructed, he was livid, but we assured him we were okay in the hotel.

-On the day we left Lagos, he surveyed our union bus and decided we can’t go back in it.
-He felt the bus didn’t look healthy, so called Arik Air to bring a bus to his office to pick us.
+On the day we left Lagos, he surveyed our union’s bus and decided we can’t go back in it.
+He felt the bus didn’t look healthy, so he called Arik Air to bring a bus to his office to pick us to the airport.

 Ubah later became a household name when he joined politics and that made me meet him repeatedly when he called for press briefings and conferences.